nglendening/nglendening.github.io/_pages/about.md

 My research interests mainly lie in the intersection of global health and infectious disease epidemiology.
 I am curious about 'atypical communities' that fall outside of traditional public health and public policy spheres, such as newly emerging communities.
 My current dissertation work centers around investigating potential socio-behavioral and biological factors influencing malaria infections among migrants to a newly established gold mining village in Western Ethiopia.

 I am a big fan of storytelling in all of its many ways, and thoroughly enjoy reading, writing and the theatre!

-In my spare time, I enjoy reading and the theatre!
+I have aspirations to one day put on a stage production about the life of Benjamin Jesty, a farmer from the 1700s wo lived in a small village in England and who started smallpox innoculations.